vplauzon/vplauzon.github.io/_posts/2020/1/2020-02-03-locking-down-web-app-to-functions-communications-using-subnets.md

 ## Summary

-So we've seen we could secure the communication between 2 functions with VNET integration.
+We've seen we could secure the communication between 2 functions with VNET integration.

 The function initiating the communication uses VNET Integration to get a private outbound IP while the receiving function uses Service Endpoint to accepts connection coming from specific subnets only.

 What does that bring us?
 Without this, it is much harder to secure functions.
-App Service shares public IPs between tenants so it isn't possible to descriminate a tenant (i.e. a specific function app) using the public IP.
+App Service shares public IPs between tenants so it isn't possible to discriminate a tenant (i.e. a specific function app) using the public IP.
 This solution allows us to do that.

 The current limitation is that VNET Integration is only possible on Standard App Service Plan and above.
 So serverless (consumption App Plan) functions wouldn't be able to use it.